ErickWendel/livereload-docker-nodejs-typescript/README.md

 ## What

 - This project will show how to use live reload functions by using a build process as an example.
 It uses Typescript and after each change, the Typescript must rebuild and the nodemon must reload to apply the changes.
-All of it, happens using online a command such as `docker-compose up`.
+All of it, happens using only a command such as `docker-compose up`.